robmarkcole/HASS-data-detective/README.md

 ### Simple query
 Note that at this point we still haven't downloaded any actual data.
-Lets query a single sensor using SQL and demonstrate the data processing steps implemented by detective:
+Lets query a single sensor using SQL and demonstrate the data formatting steps performed by detective:

 ```python